Advertisement

 No, not the oatmeal from your pantry.
 A short soak in a colloidal oatmeal bath (typically referred to as an “oatmeal bath”) may help reduce the itching of a flare, and may also help loosen scales and relieve dry skin.
 Studies have shown that colloidal oatmeal has anti-inflammatory and antihistamine effects.
 Make sure to choose 100 percent natural colloidal oatmeal, which can be found at your local pharmacy.

 Be sure to bathe in lukewarm water, since water that’s too hot can cause dry skin and exacerbate symptoms.
 Use a mild soap with added oils or fats, and avoid antibacterial soaps, which can irritate the skin.
-Limit your time in the water to fifteen minutes, and always apply moisturizer immediately after getting out of a bath or shower.
+Limit your time in the water to 15 minutes, and always apply moisturizer immediately after getting out of a bath or shower.

 Decrease your stress level

-Plaque psoriasis flares can be stressful, and stress can trigger and exacerbate symptoms.
+Psoriasis flares can be stressful, and stress can trigger and exacerbate symptoms.

 Featured Content